MAVBench/Docker/README.md

 **Incase you encountered docker persmission issue** sudo usermod -a -G docker $USER

 **cloning the repo**
 git clone git@github.com:MAVBench/Docker.git mavbench_docker_repo

+## Pulling the Existing Docker Image
+- cd mavbench_docker_repo
+- docker pull zaddan/mavbench

+## Building From Scatch (most likely, you must skip this step.
+Mainly for Internal use)
 **copying over cuda libraries** some of our packages require access to cuda, hence we need to include them in the docker context